ragingwind/next-hnpwa/README.md

 # next-hnpwa-guide-kit

-> Guide Kit for Next.js Hacker News.
-It provides less codes which are not enough for production, but it is essential and sufficient to help you to understand how it works with the framework.
-This project highly depends on [firebase-hackernews](https://www.npmjs.com/package/firebase-hackernews) api, checkout if you feel that want to know how it works in a way of using firebase API [Hacker News firebase API](https://github.com/HackerNews/API) more
+> Guide Kit for Next.js HNPWA (Hacker News PWA).
+It looks like to provide less codes in the limitted feature, which are not enough for production.
+But it is essential and sufficient to help you to understand how it works HNPWA with the framework.
+Backed by [firebase-hackernews](https://www.npmjs.com/package/firebase-hackernews) with [Hacker News firebase API](https://github.com/HackerNews/API), which is [running on service worker](https://github.com/codebusking/next-hnpwa-guide-kit/blob/master/generate-sw.js#L71) with brand new service worker SDK from Google, called Workbox

 <p align="center">
 <img src="https://user-images.githubusercontent.com/124117/27153738-93aab18e-518d-11e7-92d9-d4c70e05ca4e.png" width="1024" />